arkanis/php_simple_syntax_highlighting/README.md

 ## Adding support for your own language

-Let's say we want to support for an INI-like language:
+Let's say we want to add support for an INI-like language:

 ~~~
 [section name]
 name=value
 ~~~

+`simple_syntax_highlighting` uses PHPs regular expressions for language definitions.
+Regular expressions got a bad reputation, and while they're not simple, they're also not that complex.
+And for the complexity they put on the table they're extraordinarily useful.
+Spending a week to learn them over 20 years ago was one of the best spend weeks of my life.

+Anyway, this isn't a regex tutorial.
+If you don't know the basics take a quick look at a tutorial.
+Instead I'll explain the PHP and regex features that I use to make it simpler to work with them.

 1. Add an empty regex to `$language_definitions` for the `ini` language: